 No visit to Trinity College, nor indeed to Dublin, would be complete without viewing the famous Book of Kells so painstakingly written by Irish monks during the middle ages.
 (See Itinerary)

 The movement for Irish independence in the late 19th and early 20th centuries saw the founding of the Irish National Theatre which has since produced the finest works of Irish dramatists.
 Our programme usually includes a visit depending on the play being performed.
 This year our programme includes a performance of the famous Irish Dance show Riverdance.

 With the youngest population of any European capital (almost 50% of the population is under 25 years), Dublin is also one of the most exciting and this can be seen in the fashion, the music and the attitudes of the people.
 The shops and boutiques in the city centre are unmatched anywhere.
 Everywhere in Dublin there is magic.

 Sports that are unique to Ireland are Hurling (click for video) and Gaelic Football (click for video).
 We hope to attend an inter-county hurling or football game.
-The 2010 and 2011 groups attended saw spectacular displays of football in games between old rivals, counties Cork and Kerry.
+The 2014 and 2015 groups attended saw spectacular displays of football in games between old rivals, counties Dublin and Meath.